Getting Married In The Military

 In the case of non-commissioned officers and other enlisted, dress blues or Army green uniforms may be worn at formal or informal weddings.
 A female military member (officer or enlisted) may wear a traditional bridal gown, or she may be married in uniform.
 A boutonniere is never worn with the uniform.

-Q: What Is The Difference of Marrying Someone In the Military Than a Civilian?
+What Is The Difference of Marrying Someone In the Military From a Civilian?

 There are two basic types of housing allowance (monetary allowance paid to military members who live off base): Single allowance, and "with dependent" allowance.
 Usually, single (non-married) military members who are allowed to live off base receive the single allowance.
 Those who have dependents (civilian spouse and/or children) receive a larger allowance called the "with dependent" allowance.